POLAR: A Benchmark for Multilingual, Multicultural, and Multi-Event Online Polarization: Introduction

 \section{Introduction}

-Online polarization, defined as sharp division and antagonism between social, political, or identity groups, has become a pervasive threat to democratic institutions, civil discourse, and social cohesion worldwide \citep{waller2021quantifying, iandoli2021impact}.
-It is often fueled by biased or inflammatory content on social media, reinforcing echo chambers and undermining mutual understanding \citep{garimella2018polarization}.
-Polarized discourse not only amplifies ideological divides but can also escalate into hate speech, harassment, and real-world violence.
-As such, early detection of polarization is critical to designing interventions that promote healthier online ecosystems.
+Online polarization, defined as sharp division and antagonism between social, political, or identity groups, has become a pervasive threat to democratic institutions, civil discourse, and social cohesion worldwide~\citep{waller2021quantifying}.
+It is often fueled by biased or inflammatory content in digital media, strengthening echo chambers and undermining mutual understanding~\citep{garimella2018polarization}.
+Polarized discourse amplifies ideological divides and can escalate into hate speech, harassment, and real-world violence \cite{piazza2023political,martinez2024methodology}.
+Therefore, early detection of polarization is essential for designing interventions that promote healthier online ecosystems.

-Despite growing attention, computational approaches to polarization suffer from major limitations.
-First, most existing datasets focus on English or high-resource languages, reflecting a widespread trend across NLP tasks that ignores the rich diversity of linguistic and sociocultural contexts in which polarization manifests.
-Second, current benchmarks are often event-specific or monodomain, such as U.S. elections or Western political debates, limiting their generalizability.
-Third, the conceptualization of polarization in NLP has largely been binary or topic-focused, overlooking the multifaceted ways in which polarization is expressed through vilification, dehumanization, stereotyping, or other rhetorical tactics.
+Despite increasing attention, computational approaches to polarization face several limitations. \textit{First}, most existing datasets focus on English or high-resource languages, reflecting a widespread trend across NLP tasks that ignores the rich diversity of linguistic and sociocultural contexts in which polarization manifests \cite{simchon2022troll, piazza2023political, rojo2025affective}. \textit{Second}, previous studies are event-specific or monodomain, such as U.S. elections or Western political debates, limiting their generalizability \cite{demszky-etal-2019-analyzing,casal2021polarization,sinno-etal-2022-political, piazza2023political}. \textit{Third}, the conceptualization of polarization in NLP has largely been binary or topic-focused \cite{hofmann-etal-2022-modeling}, overlooking the multifaceted ways in which polarization is expressed through vilification, dehumanization, stereotyping, or other rhetorical tactics \cite{donohue2022framework}.
+These tactics are often employed in political rhetoric, social debates, or campaigns to solidify support within a group and increase hostility to others.

-To address these gaps, we introduce \datasetname~a novel multilingual, multicultural, and multievent dataset for fine-grained polarization detection.
-It spans seven languages across diverse regions, including low-resource languages such as Amharic and Hausa.
-Our data is sourced from various platforms (e.g., Twitter/X, Facebook, BlueSky, Reddit, and local news outlets), reflecting authentic, event-driven discourse ranging from armed conflict (e.g., the Tigray War) to social justice movements (e.g., abortion rights, migration crises).